Background:

 I love to go skiing, the practice of dance (especially Ecstatic Dance), and I have had a consistent meditation practice for 22 years

-I also enjoy playing guitar and DJ with live improv guitar at events and gatherings.
+I also enjoy DJing & playing guitar at events and gatherings.

 About Me